HuiJieLee/gettingAndCleaningData/CodeBook.md

 * activity: 6 different activity levels.
 (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 ### Measurements
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals.
+These time domain signals were captured at a constant rate of 50 Hz.
+The acceleration signal was then separated into body and gravity acceleration signals.
+The body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
+The magnitude of these three-dimensional signals were calculated using the Euclidean norm.
+A Fast Fourier Transform (FFT) was applied to some of these signals producing frequency domain signals.

-These variables are average of each measurement for each activity and each subject.
+The variables below are average of each measurement for each activity and each subject.
 I use lower camel case in order to be human readable.

 * Time domain body accelerometer signals mean on the X, Y, Z axes
     * timeBodyAccelerometerMeanOnAxisX